kenkz447/easyspa-mobile/README.md

-# furnituremaker-client
+# Easyspa Mobile

-First, you need restore git submodules via `restore-git-submodules.sh` script.
-Or `bash ./restore-git-submodules.sh` if Windows (with linux subsystem installed).
+First: `npm install` and then `npm start`.

-And `npm install` then `npm start`.
+Run `npm run build` to build production.
+Using `npm run analyzer` to analyzing dependencies.

 For vscode user, install there recommended extensions and press f5 to debug.